A Cold and Super-Puffy Planet on a Prograde Orbit: Observations

 \subsubsection{ASTEP}

 We followed up on TESS observations using photometry from the ground.
 We observed one transit egress on May 23, 2023, and one full transit on May 24, 2025, using the Antarctic Search for Transiting ExoPlanets (ASTEP) 0.4 m telescope \citep{Guillot2015,Mekarnia2016} located at Concordia station in Antarctica.
 Observations were performed simultaneously in the $R$ and $B$ bands, however, the observations of the 2025 transit are only available in the $R$ band due to a technical issue.
 ASTEP data were processed on-site using a combination of \texttt{IDL} and \texttt{python} aperture photometry pipelines \citep[e.g.,][]{Abe2013,Mekarnia2016,Dransfield2022}.
 The resulting light curves, along with the best models, are shown in Figure~\ref{fig:TOI-4507}.
-A more detailed validation of TOI-4507 b using TESS and ASTEP data will appear in a paper submitted simultaneously (E. Rea et al. 2025, in preparation).
+A more detailed validation of TOI-4507 b using TESS and ASTEP data is presented in a separate paper \citep{Rea2025}.